Defense of Brest Fortress

-The defense of Brest Fortress was the first major battle of Operation Barbarossa, the Axis invasion of the Soviet Union launched on 22 June 1941.
+The defense of Brest Fortress was the first battle of Operation Barbarossa, the Axis invasion of the Soviet Union launched on 22 June 1941.
 The German Army attacked without warning, expecting to take Brest on the first day, using only infantry and artillery, but it took them a week, and only after two bombardments by the Luftwaffe.
 Many defenders were killed or captured.

 Background

 The area around the nineteenth-century Brest Fortress was the site of the 1939 Battle of Brześć Litewski, when the German XIX Panzer Corps captured it from the Polish Army during the Polish September Campaign.
-According to the terms of the 1939 German-Soviet Nonaggression Pact, the territory around Brest as well as 52 percent of Poland was assigned to the Soviet Union.
+According to the terms of the 1939 German–Soviet non-aggression pact, the territory around Brest and 52 per cent of Poland was assigned to the Soviet Union.

 In the summer of 1941, the Germans advanced to capture the fortress from the Red Army.
 The Germans planned to seize Brest and the Brest Fortress, which was in the path of Army Group Centre, during the first day of Operation Barbarossa.
 The fortress and the city controlled the crossings over the Bug River, as well as the Warsaw–Moscow railway and highway.

 Opposing forces

 The Brest garrison consisted of approximately 9,000 Soviet soldiers, including regular soldiers, tankmen, border guards and NKVD operatives.
 The Red Army soldiers belonged to elements of the 6th and 42nd Rifle Divisions, under Colonel Mikhail Popsuy-Shapko and Major-general Ivan Lazarenko respectively, the 17th Frontier Guards Detachment of the NKVD Border Troops and various smaller units (including the hospital garrison and a medical unit, as well as units of the 132nd Separate NKVD Convoy Battalion, etc.) inside the fortress.
-There were also 300 families of the servicemen inside the fortress as well.
+There were also 300 families of the servicemen inside the fortress.

-The Austrian 45th Infantry Division (about 17,000 strong) had the task to take the fortress during the first day.
+The Austrian 45th Infantry Division (about 17,000 strong) had to take the fortress during the first day.
 For the first five minutes of the shelling it was supported by parts of the artillery of the 31st and 34th Infantry Divisions.
-The 45th Division had neither aircraft nor tanks at its disposal but was supported on 22 June by a battery of assault guns (Sturmgeschütze) from 34th Division and on June 29, by some Ju 88 bombers that dropped 23 bombs.
+The 45th Division had neither aircraft nor tanks at its disposal but was supported on 22 June by a battery of assault guns (Sturmgeschütze) from 34th Division and on 29 June, by some Ju 88 bombers that dropped 23 bombs.